Why Grocery Stores Don't Donate All Of Their Surplus Food to Charity

 The misconception of liability.

 Many grocery stores and restaurants don't give away their unused food because they are afraid of being liable if someone gets sick from their donated food.
 This isn't exactly the case.
-Actually, The Ontario Donation of Food Act protects all companies from any liability when donating food in good will.
+Actually, The Ontario Donation of Food Act protects all companies from any liability when donating food in good will, the US has a similar food act.

 Grocery store involvement.